ubccr-slurm-simulator/slurm_model/docs/troubleshooting.md

 Writing ips explicitly in /etc/hosts helps and so spinning of containers with --ip options resolve the problem.

 Also add explicitly NodeAddr=<IP Address> in slurm.conf

+## Cgroups

+In order for cgroups to work inside docker host's /sys/fs/cgroup should be mounted to conteiner's one.
+-v /sys/fs/cgroup:/sys/fs/cgroup